Bubblin-Superbooks/we/interim/prepared.markdown

 "I saw you, too."
 I at once remembered; below, in a narrow passage she had stood, pressing herself to the wall, protecting her abdomen with her arms; and automatically I now glanced at her abdomen which rounded the unit.
 She must have noticed, for she became pink, and with a rosy smile:

 "I am so happ…  so happy!
-I am so full o…  you understand, I a…  I walk and I hear nothing around me And all the while I listen within, within me
+I am so full o…  you understand, I a…  I walk and I hear nothing around me And all the while I listen within, within me"

-"

 I was silent.
 Something foreign was shadowing my face and I was unable to rid myself of it.
 Suddenly, all shining, light blue, she caught my hand; I felt her lips upon it It was the first time in my life It was some ancient caress as yet unknown to me And I was so ashamed and it pained me so much that I swiftly, I think even roughly, pulled my hand away.

 "Listen, you are crazy, it seems And anyway you

 … hat are you happy about?
 Is it possible that you forget what is ahead of you?
-If not now, then within a month or two
+If not now, then within a month or two"

-"

 Her light went out, her roundness sagged and shrank.